How to Choose & Register for Primary School in Singapore (2023)

 Choosing a primary school affiliated with a secondary school can relieve some of the pressure and anxiety from the Primary School Leaving Exam (PSLE).

 Generally speaking, students have a better chance at continuing their education at the affiliated secondary school if they meet the school's minimum PSLE results, and indicate the school as their first choice.
 Of course, having priority does not guarantee admission.
 Like anything, admission to a secondary school is subject to your PSLE score and the availability of vacancies.

 Don’t worry if the primary schools near you don’t have secondary school affiliations.
-As of 2019, 20% vacancies at secondary schools are now reserved for non-affiliated students.
+As of 2022, 20% vacancies in each course at secondary schools are now reserved for students without affiliation priority.
 So even if your child’s primary school has no school affiliations, he or she still has a chance to attend their secondary school of choice.